Gilgabunada/Programming-Odyssey/README.md

 5. **Add Your Story**

    1. Open the index.html file:
-      - Follow your path mine is
+      - Follow your path. mine is:
         ```bash
         C:\Users\Gabunada\Desktop\Programming\-Odyssey
           ```